adunning/dissertation/07-works.md

 ### Paris Anthology

 [^1]: The diverse items all belong to the one volume, as the quiring shows: i–viii^12^ ix^8^ x–xvi^12^ xvii^14^ xviii^12^ xix^14^ xx^8^ xxi–xxii^4^.
 The devotional verses run into quire xvi, followed by the *Disciplina Clericalis;* the Nequam material runs from the middle of xvi to the end of xxi.
 The presence of S., prior of Malmesbury (fol.
-240va–vb: see below), and the script of fols.
-189vb–240rb suggest that the manuscript was written in England.
+240va–vb: see below), and the script of fols 189vb–240rb suggest that the manuscript was written in England.
 Sec further Esposito, pp. 450 ff.

 [^2]: The Nequam section measures: page 353 x 245 mm.; text 286 X 175 mm.; col. 286 X 70 mm.; 63 lines.